SalmaAlassal/Data-Structures/Vector/README.md

-# Vector Implementaion using a Dynamic Array
+# Vector Implementation using a Dynamic Array

  - Vectors are used to store elements of similar data types.
 However, unlike arrays, the size of a vector can grow dynamically.